textcreationpartnership/A01692/README.md

 #####Body#####

+1. THE Famous Historie of Fryer BACON.
+Containing the wonderfull things that he did in his Life: Also the manner of his Death; With the Liues and Deaths of the two Coniurers, Bungye and Vandermast.
+Very pleasant and delightfull to be read.

-1. Of the Parents and Birth of Fryer Bacon, and how he addicted himselfe to Learning.
+    _ Of the Parents and Birth of Fryer Bacon, and how he addicted himselfe to Learning.

-1. How Fryer Bacon deceiued his Man, that would fast for his conscience sake.
+    _ How Fryer Bacon deceiued his Man, that would fast for his conscience sake.

-1. How Fryer Bacon saued a Gentleman that had giuen himselfe to the Deuill.
+    _ How Fryer Bacon saued a Gentleman that had giuen himselfe to the Deuill.

-1. How Fryer Bacon made a Brasen head to speake, by the which hee would haue walled England about with Brasse.
+    _ How Fryer Bacon made a Brasen head to speake, by the which hee would haue walled England about with Brasse.

-1. How Fryer Bacon by his Art tooke a Towne, when the King had lyen before it three months, without doing to it any hurt.
+    _ How Fryer Bacon by his Art tooke a Towne, when the King had lyen before it three months, without doing to it any hurt.

-1. How Fryer Bacon ouer-came the German Coniurer Vandermast, and make a Spirit of his owne carry him into Germany.
+    _ How Fryer Bacon ouer-came the German Coniurer Vandermast, and make a Spirit of his owne carry him into Germany.

-1. How Fryer Bacon through his wisdome saued the endangered liues of three Brethren.
+    _ How Fryer Bacon through his wisdome saued the endangered liues of three Brethren.

-1. How Fryer Bacon serued the Theeues that robbed him, and of the sport that his man Miles had with them.
+    _ How Fryer Bacon serued the Theeues that robbed him, and of the sport that his man Miles had with them.

-1. How Vandermast, for the disgrace that he had receiued by Fryer Bacon sent a Souldier to kill him; and how Fryer Bacon escaped killing, and turned the Souldier from an Atheist to be a good Christian.
+    _ How Vandermast, for the disgrace that he had receiued by Fryer Bacon sent a Souldier to kill him; and how Fryer Bacon escaped killing, and turned the Souldier from an Atheist to be a good Christian.

-1. How Fryer Bacon deceiued an old Vsurer.
+    _ How Fryer Bacon deceiued an old Vsurer.

-1. How Miles, Fryer Bacons man, did coniure for meat, and got meat for himselfe and his Hoast.
+    _ How Miles, Fryer Bacons man, did coniure for meat, and got meat for himselfe and his Hoast.

-1. How Vandermast and Fryer Bungye met, and how they striued who should excell one another in their Coniurations; and of their deaths.
+    _ How Vandermast and Fryer Bungye met, and how they striued who should excell one another in their Coniurations; and of their deaths.

 **Types of content**